dd32/td-gh-ex/readme.txt

 Description: MyWiki is simple, lightweight and faster WordPress Theme for individuals and companies to manage their Knowledgebase or Wiki or FAQs.
 It is a mobile responsive theme based on Twitter bootstrap framework.
 It's a translation ready theme and is available in English as well as Spanish languages.
 Author: FasterThemes
 Author URI: http://fasterthemes.com/
-Tags: responsive-layout, custom-background, custom-menu, full-width-template, theme-options, right-sidebar, featured-images, post-formats, sticky-post, editor-style , translation-ready
+Tags: custom-background, custom-menu, full-width-template, theme-options, right-sidebar, featured-images, post-formats, sticky-post, editor-style , translation-ready
-version: 2.3
+version: 2.4
 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html Text Domain: mywiki